-There is nothing to worry about if the temperature is well between the ranges mentioned above.
+Nothing is to worry about if the temperature is well between the above ranges.
 However, the temperature below 10°C is the dead zone for the plant.

-Snake plants can do well in hot temperatures but make sure to protect them during the cold months.
+Snake plants can do well in hot temperatures but protect them during the cold months.

 Also, keep them away from drafty windows and air conditioner vents.

 If you raise the plant in its optimum temperature range, it will reward you with healthy growth.
-Also, avoid providing fertilizer with excess nitrogen, or it may damage the plant more in winter.
+Avoid providing fertilizer with excess nitrogen, or it may damage the plant more in winter.